Skip to content

 ScenarioA “what-if” simulation of adding, removing, or replacing someone

-SubmarkerOne of 80+ granular behaviours within markers
+SubmarkerOne of ~100 granular behavioural indicators within markers

-TrajectoryHow a team’s patterns are changing over time (converging, diverging, strengthening, fragmenting)
+TrajectoryHow a team’s patterns are changing over time